JoeHO888/JoeHo888.github.io/_posts/2020-06-10-How-To-Change-SharePoint-Online-List-Item-Permission-By-API.md

 ---
-title: Change SharePoint Online List Item Permission With SharePoint API
+title: How to change SharePoint Online List Item Permission by API
 categories:
 - SharePoint
 - Office 365